ChillSpotIT/ChillTool-s/README.md

 # ⚠️ DISCLAIMER

-**RIGHT NOW CHILLTOOLS IS GETTING DETECTED ON UMINGLE, WE ARE CURRENTLY WORKING TO RESTORE IT AS SOON AS POSSIBLE...

-Update 27 May 2026:
+Update 2 june 2026:
-New version of Chilltools will be available in less then a week!**
+New version OUT now**
 --
 **Beware of imitations / use only the official ChillTool's release.**
 --